ekb1zh/telegram-bot-api-typescript/README.md

 # Manual
 1. Open main.ts file and fille the variables:
-<br>SPREADSHEET_URL - full URL to the Google sheet that will be used as the lof-file.
+<br><strong>SPREADSHEET_URL</strong> - full URL to the Google sheet that will be used as the log-file.
+<br><strong>SHEET_NAME</strong> - the name of sheet for writing.
+If the shett with this name is present, that it's will be used.
+If it's absent, that will be create a new sheet with this name.
+<br><strong>SHEET_NAME</strong> - the name of sheet for writing.
+If the shett with this name is present, that it's will be used.
+If it's absent, that will be create a new sheet with this name.